ABOUT THIS SITE

 3. Use good quality tools.
 A cheap crimping tool will give you a bad crimp that will loosen and allow moisture into your connections.
 This will cause corrosion and high resistance connections.

 4. If you decide to solder, use good quality solder and soldering tools.
 Learn how to solder so you don't get cold solders.
 A bad solder is going to cause a bad connection.
 Do not use solder alone.
-Crimp and solder.
+If you crimp and solder, crimp first, solder second.

 Battery Terminal Connectors: